Charter of the Board of Directors

 - The Board appoints a chairman from the rank of committee members

-- Members must not be those assigned by the Board to decide on business operations related to CPN, the parent company, subsidiaries, associated companies, sister companies, or juristic persons with potential conflicts
+- Members must not be those assigned by the Board to decide on business operations related to CPN, the parent company, subsidiaries, associated companies, sister companies, or juristic persons with potential conflicts of interest

 - Members must dedicate their time and express opinions adequately in performing their duties

-- The Chairman of the committee should exert leadership and proper meeting guidance, while devising efficient plans and providing confidence in the committee's overall effectiveness.
+- The Chairman of the Committee should exert leadership and proper meeting guidance, while devising efficient plans and providing confidence in the Committee’s overall effectiveness.

 - Members’ terms coincide with their respective directors’ terms as spelled out in CPN’s company regulations

-- Members' terms on the committee stagger for the benefit and continuity of work performance
+- Members’ terms on the Committee stagger for the benefit and continuity of work performance

-- For continuity of committee performance, should a vacancy develop for reasons other than term completion, the Board is to appoint a qualified member to the committee immediately or, at most, three months from the date when such a vacancy develops
+- For continuity of committee performance, should a vacancy develop for reasons other than term completion, the Board is to appoint a qualified member to the Committee immediately or, at most, three months from the date when such a vacancy develops

-- Is disqualified under the committee's criteria
+- Being disqualified under the Committee’s criteria

-- Is removed
+- Being removed

-- Is considered incompetent or quasi-competent
+- Being considered incompetent or quasi-competent

-- Becomes bankrupted.
+- Becoming bankrupted.

 7. Duties and responsibilities